Sony Alpha E-Mount Sonnar T* FE 55mm f/1.8 ZA Lens with Lens Hood, Caps, Pouch & Original Box

 Aspherical lens elements - Spherical aberration is a slight misalignment of light rays projected on the image plane by a simple spherical lens, caused by differences in refraction at different points on the lens.
 That misalignment can degrade image quality in large-aperture lenses.
 The solution is to use one or more specially shaped "aspherical" elements near the diaphragm to restore alignment at the image plane, maintaining high sharpness and contrast even at maximum aperture.
 Aspherical elements can also be used at other points in the optical path to reduce distortion.
 Well designed aspherical elements can reduce the total number of elements required, thus reducing overall lens size and weight.

-As focal lengths get longer, lenses built with conventional optical glass have difficulties with chromatic aberration, and as a result images suffer from lower contrast, lower color quality, and lower resolution.
-ED glass dramatically reduces chromatic aberration and provides superior contrast across the entire image, even at large aperture settings.
+ED (Extra-low Dispersion) glass element - As focal lengths get longer, lenses built with conventional optical glass have difficulties with chromatic aberration, and as a result images suffer from lower contrast, lower color quality, and lower resolution.
+To counter such problems, ED glass was developed and is included in select lenses.
+It dramatically improves chromatic aberration at telephoto ranges, and provides superior contrast across the entire image, even at large aperture settings.

 Internal focusing - Only the middle groups of the optical system are moved to achieve focusing, which leaves the total length of the lens intact.
 Benefits include fast autofocusing and a short minimum focusing distance.
 Also, the filter thread at the front of the lens does not rotate, which is convenient if you're using a polarizing filter.